-By analysing the cohesion of the text and the elements which make it coherent we can remark the presence of possessive and personal pronouns which are endophoric references referring to the participants of the text (like he, his, she, her, they, them, this, it and so on).
-Not only personal and possessive pronouns constitute endophoric references, but we also have proper nouns such as adult film actress, the porn star and sex educator, the property tycoon, the Republican nominee and so on.
-Other elements of cohesion are made up by a grammatical parallelism in the first line of the second page (“this person”) and the metaphorical meanings of material verbs such as nosedive and slash.
-We can distinguish two groups of words belonging to two semantic fields: the sexual field with words such as sexual behaviour, harassment, to grope and the legal field with words such as allegations, to accuse, the lawyer, to make claim.
+Cohesion in the text is achieved through the use of and the elements which make it coherent we can remark the presence of possessive and personal pronouns, which are endophoric references referring to the participants of the text (“like he, his, she, her, they, them, this, it” and so on).
+Other cohesive devices are the use of substitution of nouns Not only personal and possessive pronouns constitute endophoric references, but we also have proper nouns( such as adult film actress, the porn star and sex educator, the property tycoon, the Republican nominee and so on) and elements of cohesion are made up by a grammatical parallelism in the first line of the second page (“this person”).
+The metaphorical meaning of material verbs such as “nosedive and slash” helps to enhance cohesion.
+We can distinguish two groups of words belonging to two different semantic fields: the sexual field, with words such as “sexual behaviour, harassment, to grope” and the legal field with words such as “allegations, to accuse, the lawyer, to make claim”.